“So, they got me for $2000.” My friend said upon recently entering Ecuador 30 minutes earlier.

-The officials lied, and they pryed on easy foreign bait.
+The officials lied, and they prayed on easy foreign bait.

-When in this situation its best not to bribe, and just let them do what they are theatening to do.
+When in this situation its best not to bribe, and just let them do what they are threatening to do.

 Don’t get visibly rattled.
 And meanwhile tell them to ‘go f##k yourself’.

 OK, maybe not that last part, but force is good… weakness is not.
 At least down here.